 - Tori, whose best case scenario is second place, to wager no more than $1,599 based on Joe risking everything and giving an incorrect response.

 - Instead: The problem isn't that they all stumble with Dublin, Ireland (it's actually Belfast, Northern Ireland, so they were in the right part of the world, at least).
 All three make the mistake of going double-or-nothing on the clue — in a tournament game, no less — and they all finish with nothing.
 This marks the first — and only — time a tournament game has resulted in all three contestants failing to advance.

 - What Makes It Worse: As if this moment wasn't already worthy of a Face Palm, Leonard Cooper, a senior from Arkansas, makes into the final round as a wild-card entry the next day... and finishes the tournament as the champion.

 - November 6, 2013: In the category "It's a Federal Holiday," the clue was "Of the 10 U.S. federal holidays, this one honors the oldest event historically."
 Columbus Day had been ruled incorrect.

-- You'd Expect: Even if the correct answer (Christmas) doesn't come to them, contestants not to go for a holiday that celebrates events more recent than the 15th century.
+- You'd Expect: Even if the correct answer of Christmas doesn't come to them, for the contestants not to go for a holiday that celebrates events more recent than the 15th century.